osmosis-labs/osmosis/docs/validators/validating-testnet.md

 ## Create Validator Command

 Ensure you have a small amount of OSMO on the wallet address you are using on your keyring in order to successfully send a transaction.
 Once you have have a balance on the address on your keyring, you can now send the create-validator transaction.
+If you need testnet OSMO, join the osmosis discord, ask for the validator role, and then utilize the faucet bot in the faucet channel.

 Here is the empty command: